bazineta/jmbe/README.md

 * reduced allocation pressure in the AMBE/IMBE synthesis paths
 * build compatibility updates for current Gradle/JDK toolchains
 * a few minor bug fixes
+* voiced synthesis replaced per-sample `Math.cos()` calls with incremental phasor rotation, reducing transcendental function calls from O(samples × harmonics) to O(harmonics) per frame.
+  At 50 voice frames per second, 160 samples per frame, and up to 56 harmonics, this moves the hot path from as many as 448,000 `Math.cos()` calls per second to roughly 22,000 setup `sin`/`cos` calls per second, with the inner sample loop handled by multiply/add phasor rotation.
+This improves throughput while preserving audio quality in A/B testing

 The original patent notice and upstream usage notes remain below.